front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

 # Configure the loggers

-But a logger alone does nothing.
-You need to configure what to do with message reported by the different loggers.
-This is done thanks to the `my-module/config/logging.js` file.
+Without configuration, a logger does nothing.
+You need to configure what to do with the message reported by the different loggers.
+This is done in to the `my-module/config/logging.js` file.

 ```js
 // my-module/config/logging.js